apache/aurora/docs/features/job-updates.md

 from the point where the update failed.
 E.g.; (0,1,2) (3,4,5) (6,7,
 8-FAIL) results in a rollback in order (8,7,6) (5,4,3) (2,1,0).

-For details how to control a job update, please see the [UpdateConfig](../reference/configuration.md#updateconfig-objects) configuration object.
+For details on how to control a job update, please see the [UpdateConfig](../reference/configuration.md#updateconfig-objects) configuration object.